nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tutors who were added as favourite.
+1. User requests to list tutor(s) who were added as favourite.
 2. TutorTracker shows a list of favourite tutor(s).

     Use case ends.

-**Extensions**
+**Extension**

 * 1a.
 The list is empty.

      Use case ends.
 <hr/>

 **Use Case UC0007: Unfavourite a tutor**

 **MSS**

-1. User requests to list tutors.
+1. User __requests to list tutors (UC0002)__.
 2. TutorTracker shows a list of tutors.
-3. User requests to favourite a tutor in the list by index.
+3. User requests to unfavourite a tutor in the list by index.
-4. Tutor added as favourite.
+4. Tutor removed from favourite.

     Use case ends.

 **Extensions**

 * 1a.
 The list is empty.
       Use case ends.

 * 3a.
 The index is invalid.
+    * 3a1.
+TutorTracker shows an error message.

+      Use case resumes at step 2.

+* 3b.
+The tutor is not a favourite so cannot be unfavourited.
     * 3a1.
 TutorTracker shows an error message.

       Use case resumes at step 2.

 <hr/>